Finaps/technology-radar/.requirements/software-requirement-document.md

 ### 1.4 Intended use

-This product is intented to work as the updated output of the Sofware Engineering Panel of Tech meetings and to be used as a tool and reference by all Finaps engineers.
-It is also intented to aid the strategical and tactical desition-making by Finaps management.
+This product is intended to work as the updated output of the Software Engineering Panel of Tech meetings and to be used as a tool and reference by all Finaps engineers.
+It is also intended to aid the strategical and tactical decision-making by Finaps management.

 ### 1.5 General description

 The Technology Radar is a tool that graphically shows the input made by the Software Engineering Panel of Tech in regards of Finaps' technology landscape.
 It will place individual radar blips into four different quadrants (languages & frameworks, infrastructure, datastores, and data management) and four different levels of adoption (Adopt, Trial, Assess and Hold).
 Each radar blip will contain additional information about itself, and can contain references to external literature and documentation, as well as its evolution through the radar.
 A single blip will be a part of a single quadrant and have a single level of adoption determined by the Software Engineering Panel of Tech.

 Levels of adoption:
-- **Adopt**: Blips that are prooven to work and trusted by the team to serve our purpose.
-Technologies and techniqies that are suggested to seriously consider.
+- **Adopt**: Blips that are proven to work and trusted by the team to serve our purpose.
+Technologies and techniques that are suggested to seriously consider.
 Mature for use.
 - **Trial**: Blips that have worked in the past and are known to work well for us but are not entirely proven.
 Not quite ready to be adopted but we have knowledge and experience with them that can be shared.
 - **Asses**: Blips that are showing potential and we think are worth looking into.
 - **Hold**: Blips that are fount not to be worth investing our time and effort.
 Technologies that are not recommended to work with even though they might be accepted in an industry level.